Patient and Public Involvement (PPI)

 Above: Members of the Yorkshire Carer Reference Panel and research study team enjoying a meeting in March 2017

-We are currently working with the Carer Reference Panels to evaluate the PPI involvement aspect of the BHiRCH study.
+We are working with the Carer Reference Panels to evaluate the PPI involvement aspect of the BHiRCH study.
 We will draw on Panel members' prior experiences and perspectives of PPI involvement and initial experiences of getting involved in the BHiRCH study.
 We will complete two reviews across the life of the study: at the end of the Feasibility study and after the Pilot study.
 The evaluation will form part of the final report to NIHR (study funder).